Ä¢¹½Ö±²¥

 Feb.
 15 Deadline for declaring candidacy and submitting candidate application.

-March Nominating committee interviews and evaluates candidates who meet Ä¢¹½Ö±²¥ bylaw qualifications.
+March Nominating committee interviews and evaluates candidates who meet Ä¢¹½Ö±²¥ Bylaws qualifications.

 April Nominating committee recommends up to two candidates per seat.